vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Nimble</h4>

-Nimble is a lightweight, social-focused CRM that helps businesses build and maintain strong customer relationships.
+<a href="https://www.nimble.com/" role="link" target="_blanck">Nimble</a> is a lightweight, social-focused CRM that helps businesses build and maintain strong customer relationships.
 By integrating with email and social media platforms, Nimble automatically enriches contact profiles with relevant information to streamline communication.

 If you’re transitioning from traditional CRMs to a more socially aware platform, Nimble is perfect for businesses that prioritize engagement through social channels.